 Finding help via the NHS

 There are many treatments to help patients with facial palsy but no quick fix as promoted by some private aesthetic clinics.
 Evidence-based treatments, surgeries and therapies are available via the NHS.
 However, it can be difficult for some patients to get a referral either due to lack of knowledge locally among GPs, lack of expertise at the local hospital or due to funding issues.
 Facial palsy is often mistakenly assumed to be a cosmetic condition and not one affecting facial function, psychological wellbeing and quality of life.
 It can take some time to get a referral to a specialist team, this is something Facial Palsy UK is working to improve.
+You can find more information on our website about seeking a referral to a specialist.
 If you are having problem getting a referral to an NHS specialist, please contact our support team.